kjaonline/nuxt-portfolio/README.md

 # kris-alcordo-portfolio

-> Kris Alcordo&#39;s Portfolio built on Nuxt, Ghost and cool fingers.
+> Kris Alcord's Portfolio built on Nuxt and using Wordpress and ACF as a headless CMS.
+This site will showcase his portfolio, experience and means to contact and collaborate.

 ## Task List
 ### Homepage